bird-house/birdhouse-docs/docs/source/dev_guide.rst

 To get easier started you can install :ref:`Emu <emu:installation>` with some example processes for PyWPS.

-.. _filelocation:
+.. _fileandfolder:

-Location of files
+Files and Folders
 -----------------

 WPS is designed to reduce data transport and enables dataporcessing close to the data archive.
 Nevertheless files are stored within birdhouse in a structued way.
 For designing a WPS process or process chain, the location of input, output and temporary files are illustraded like:

 .. image:: _images/filelocations.png

 Resources, wich are already on the local disc system (output of other processes or locally stored data archives) are linked into the cache simply with a soft link to avoid data transport and disc space usage.